iwasz/oledgui/README.md

 * [ ] AND / OR Widget parameters dictating the looks.
 * [x] Implement a test widget which is more than 1 character tall.
   * [x] Test this widget in the vertical and horizontal layouts.
-    * [ ] Widgets having height > 1 have to implement their own scrolling.
+    * [x] Widgets having height > 1 have to implement their own scrolling.
 I haven't anticipated that a widget can be half visible.
 * [ ] vbox(); (no parameters) results in an error.
 * [x] Write concepts for widgtes, layouts, widgteTuples, groups etc and use them instead of raw typename.
 * [x] Describe how the code works in a comment on the top.
 * [x] Make the functions std::ref aware
 * [ ] Separate directory for tests, and static_assert tests.
-* [ ] Composite widgets as a possibility (or implement the text widget with scroll buttons).
+* [x] Composite widgets as a possibility (or implement the text widget with scroll buttons).
 * [ ] hbox (vbox (), vbox()) was not ever tested.
 But it won't work anyway, because widgets have ho width.
 I could add tmpl. param `width` to the container widgets however.
 * [ ] vspace
+* [ ] constexpr strings as an option whenever const char * is used.

 Document: